Try Angie's List!

 After Taping and Floating Drywall, Texture, Paint, and Save Money

-Learning how to paint a new sheetrock wall isn’t hard, but in order to achieve a truly high-quality result, it’s important to start with a high-quality new wall.
+Learning how to paint a new sheetrock wall isn’t hard; it is one of the best ways to refresh your walls on a budget, but in order to achieve a truly high-quality result, it’s important to start with a high-quality new wall.
 To quote a wise old painter who has seen it all and done it all, “If you want to make a silk purse out of a sow’s ear, you have to start with a silk sow.“ Are you ready to be your own paint contractor?

 Is the Drywall Taping and Floating (Finishing) Up to Snuff?